Owning your first property is a huge financial achievement. Once you have done it, you may want to buy your second property.

 You could buy a second house to turn it into an investment property and grow your wealth, or you could turn your first home into a rental property, so you can buy a larger home for your growing family.

 Are you still paying off your first mortgage?
-This will reduce your borrowing capacity.
-Your lender will determine your LVR using information such as your credit card debts and any car loans or personal loans.
+If so, this could reduce your borrowing capacity.
+Your lender will determine your borrowing capacity using information such as your credit card debts and any car loans or personal loans.
 Make sure that you don’t have too much debt so you can maintain your borrowing capacity.

 The suitable loan product for your second home will depend on your current financial standing.
 There are many things to consider when it comes to choosing a home loan product such as the type of interest rate, payment frequency, loan features, and deposit.
 You can use our mortgage calculator to see if you can afford to take out a second loan.